loosolab/Datenanalyse-2021/wp5/README.md

 ```

 ### 7. Generate gene sets
-In order to evaluate the annotation of the motifs, it is required to first collect the information on which genes belong to the motif.
+In order to be able to evaluate the annotation of the motifs, the information must first be collected which genes belong to the motif.
-The script provided here collects this information from the **allhits.txt* of the different motifs and creates txt files for all motifs as
+The script provided here collects this information from the **allhits.txt* of the different motifs.
+From this, txt files are created for each individual motif on the one hand, and txt files for each cell type on the other.
+The files of the cell types contain all associated motifs (not only one motif, as in the txt files of the individual motifs).
-well as txt files for the cell type (all associated motifs are stored in this file).

 The script *generate_gene_sets.sh* is called as follows: